 Denture Cost & Benefits Comparison

-Denture cost and Choosing the best denture option can be a big decision when you lose a tooth.
-The denture cost may be preventing you in making direct decisions.
+Denture cost and choosing a great denture option can be a big decision when you lose a tooth.
 If you don’t act upon it, you lose the ability to chew food properly.
 This means you place more stress on the other teeth in order to chew all the food you eat, or you might have to eliminate certain foods because you cannot chew them thoroughly.

 In addition, the teeth adjacent to the space left by the missing tooth will eventually move into that space.
 For instance, if a lower tooth is taken out, the opposing tooth in the upper jaw will grow slowly in a downward direction into the missing tooth’s space.
-This is called super eruption.
+This is known as supra-eruption.
 Also, teeth on the sides of the missing tooth space will move and tilt into the missing tooth’s space.
-This can make these teeth more prone to decay and gum disease because it is much harder to clean teeth when they are not aligned properly.
+Furthermore, this can make these teeth more prone to decay and gum disease.
+Ultimately, it much more difficult to properly clean teeth that are crooked.

 Options and costs for replacing multiple teeth:

 Losing teeth can be frightening and upsetting.
 While deciding on how to replace your teeth can be stressful, it’s important to replace your teeth quickly to restore the ability to eat and aesthetics.
 There are several things that go into your replacement decision such as dentures cost, time frame, and longevity of the prosthesis.
 With all these factors, how do you decide which option is right for you, such as denture cost compared to implants?
 This guide will compare dentures and dental implants to help you make a great decision for yourself.
 Without a doubt, dental implants are the gold standard for replacing missing teeth due to their ability to simulate natural tooth roots that preserve the jawbone and gum tissue.
 In addition, implant dentures provide good aesthetics.